aidadatahub/aidadatahub.github.io/_datasets/10.23698/aida/sprob20.md

   # 1.2.0: Paper now published.
 References & license wording updated.
   description: |
     2611 scanned prostate biopsies from 460 patient cases sampled between 2015 and 2018.
 Annotation of clinical metadata and treatment decisions made in connection with biopsy sampling exist on case-level.
 Roughly 35% of the biopsies contain cancer.
+    In-image annotations exists in macro images the form of ink markings from the clinical workflow.

   license:
   - name: "Controlled access"